 Fabric technology (yes, that’s a thing) has come a long way in the past decade.
 Travel clothing is getting lighter, stronger, and cheaper, as well as more sweat, stain, and dirt resistant.
 There’s some pretty great stuff out there.

-When it comes time to purchase your next big travel item, you have to ask which is better: the quality and reliability of merino wool or the fit, feel, and space age features of a polyblend?
-To help you choose the right gear, we’re taking a deep dive into the differences between merino wool and polyblend travel clothing.
+When it comes time to purchase your next big travel item, you have to ask which is better: the quality and reliability of 100% merino wool or the fit, feel, and space-age features of a polyester blend?
+To help you choose the right gear, we’re taking a deep dive into the differences between merino wool and polyester travel clothing.

 What is Merino Wool?

 You may have heard the term “merino” a hundred times and not really know what it means.

 Simply put, “merino” gets its name from the breed of sheep that the wool comes from.
 Originally from Spain—not New Zealand as many people think, although there are millions of merino sheep in NZ now—merino wool is renowned for its soft feel and ultrafine fibers, as well as its incredible body temperature regulation, sweat-wicking properties, and overall performance.

 Merino wool is the Cadillac of travel fabrics.
 Merino feels amazing, looks great, and keeps you warm in the cold and cool in the heat (if you pick the right layer and thickness).
 It fights odors, wicks away moisture, and just plain gets the job done whether it’s in your sweaty boots or your base layer.